resourge/fetch/packages/react-fetch/README.md

 # GlobalLoader

-The `GlobalLoader` component is a React component designed to display a global loading indicator on the entire page.
-It utilizes the `Loader` component and `createPortal` from React to render the loading element as an overlay on top of the page content.
+The `GlobalLoader` component is a react component designed to display a global loading indicator on the entire page.
+It utilizes the `Loader` component and `createPortal` from react to render the loading element as an overlay on top of the page content.

 ## Props